 Points to remember about NZSL

-- NZSL is a true and natural language that conveys information via a wide array of movements and expressions.
+- NZSL is a true natural language

-- NZSL is not based on English or other spoken languages.
+- NZSL is not based on English or other spoken languages

 - NZSL is not a universal “Deaf” language.